Summer Program Teaching Assistant Position

 Summer (June 1 - July 26): International Trade Theory, International Monetary Theory, Statistics for Business & Economics

 Pre-term: 25-30 hours/week

-· Attends all classroom sessions and records notes from in-class lectures.
+· Attends all zoom sessions and records notes from in-class lectures.

 · Evaluates student performance, including assignments, papers, and exams.

 · Meets with course instructor and assists in determining grading criteria.